ultraio/docs-blockchain/downloads/docs.md

 ## What's next?

 The next tutorial will cover deploying smart contracts using the VS Code extension.
-See [Tutorial - Deploy Smart Contracts using the Ultra Smart Contract Toolkit Extension](./deploy.md) for more information.
+See [Tutorial - Deploy Smart Contracts using the Ultra Smart Contract VS Code Extension](./deploy.md) for more information.

 ---
-title: 'Tutorial - Deploy Smart Contracts using the Ultra Smart Contract Toolkit Extension'
+title: 'Tutorial - Deploy Smart Contracts using the Ultra Smart Contract VS Code Extension'

 outline: [0, 5]
 order: -96
 ---

-# Tutorial - Deploy Smart Contracts using the Ultra Smart Contract Toolkit Extension
+# Tutorial - Deploy Smart Contracts using the Ultra Smart Contract VS Code Extension

 Once you have an `abi` and `wasm` file for your contract, you are ready for deployment.

 ## Goal

-The goal of this tutorial is to guide you through deploying a smart contract using the Ultra Smart Contract Toolkit Extension.
+The goal of this tutorial is to guide you through deploying a smart contract using the Ultra Smart Contract VS Code Extension.

 ## Prerequisites

 -   A compiled smart contract (`.wasm` and `.abi` files).
-Refer to the [Tutorial - Compile Smart Contracts using the Ultra Smart Contract Toolkit Extension](./compile.md) for more information.
+Refer to the [Tutorial - Compile Smart Contracts using the Ultra Smart Contract VS Code Extension](./compile.md) for more information.
 -   A public-private key pair for your developer Testnet account.
 If you haven't generated a key pair yet, refer to [Tutorial - Generate a key and create a developer Testnet account](../fundamentals/tutorial-generate-key-and-create-testnet-account.md)
 -   Your account must have sufficient UOS tokens for transactions and fees.
 Refer to [Tutorial - Using the Faucet and Buying RAM on Ultra Testnet](../fundamentals/tutorial-obtain-token-and-purchase-ram.md#obtaining-uos-tokens-using-the-faucet) for more information.

 ::: info
-The tutorial is up-to-date with version 1.4.2 of the VSCode extension
+The tutorial is up-to-date with version 1.4.2 of the VS Code extension
 :::

 ## Add Developer Testnet Account

-Before you can deploy a smart contract, you will need to add your developer Testnet account to the Ultra Smart Contract Toolkit Extension.
+Before you can deploy a smart contract, you will need to add your developer Testnet account to the Ultra Smart Contract VS Code Extension.
 To do so, follow these steps:

 1. Using the Command Palette (F1), type and select `Ultra: Wallet - Create`.
    ![](./images/command-palette-create-wallet.png)